Space Battleship Yamato: Legacy and impact

-Initially, Space Battleship Yamato was ignored – the original 1974 anime was forced to halve its episode count due to low ratings and viewership.
-However, with the release of the 1977 film, it had a surge in popularity, and ultimately achieved a cult status.
+Initially, Space Battleship Yamato was ignored to the extent that the original 1974 anime halved its episode count due to low ratings and viewership.
+The release of the 1977 film brought a surge of popularity, however, ultimately achieving a cult status.
 During the original broadcast, despite the general lack of interest, Leiji Matsumoto received a "very surprising" amount of fan mail from women who had watched the show, which came as a surprise due to the fact he had intended for it to be watched mostly by a male audience.

 Two or three months after the broadcast started, fans began to make frequent appearances at the studio.
 There were enthusiastic girls who came by plane from Kyushu and we gave them cels and background paintings as souvenirs because they had taken such great pains.
 Those cels now have the same street value as drugs, but in those days they were just a waste of space.